 - 1 teaspoon sesame oil

-- 4 tablespoons brown sugar (or coconut sugar)
+- 4 tablespoons brown sugar, more if desired, sub coconut sugar

 - 2 teaspoons garlic, minced